Hyricon-Development/PteroDash/README.md

 - Discord Webhook (Logs actions)
 - Legal (tos/pp in footer & its own page)

-# How do I install Faliactyl?
+# How do I install PterodactylDash?
 You can automaticly install PterodactylDash using the following command:

 ```bash <(curl -s https://raw.githubusercontent.com/Evolution-Development/PterodactylDash/main/scripts/install.sh)```